 - Do they have a support system?

-When addressing SDOH in the community, chances are you might face some challenges related to stigma, transportation, and more.
+When addressing SDOH in the community, chances are you might face some challenges related to stigma, transportation, and socioeconomic status.
 While these might be difficult to address, there are four solutions to these challenges that can help your organization realize optimal outcomes:

 - Stigma: For those facing stigma in their communities, providing a telepsychiatry option can be helpful.
 That way, they can receive effective treatment from the comfort of their homes, or through their primary care provider’s office, without the worry of being exposed for seeking help.